 Here comes an easy Alfredo sauce recipe – vegan style, which I tested out recently to have another simple pasta sauce for my daughter.
-Once you are used to clean eating, it is quite simple to turn dishes into a vegan version.
+Once you are used to eating clean, it is quite simple to turn dishes into a vegan version.
 Most of my clean eating recipes are anyway plant based and that way vegan by nature.

-It’s just important to leave out any animal based products.
+It’s just important to leave out animal-based products.
 The big advantage with this skinny and simple Alfredo sauce is, that it helps you keep in shape.
-On top of that it’s really tasty:)
+On top of that, it’s really tasty:)

 What is Alfredo sauce?

 A rich and creamy Alfredo pasta sauce is traditionally made with lots of butter, heavy cream, mascarpone, and Parmesan cheese.
 In consequence, it is a fat and calorie rich pasta companion.
 Some chefs even add eggs to the sauce.
 Maybe you know the famous Italian dish, called “Fettuccine Alfredo”.